uci-uav-forge/uavf/docs/overview.rst

     catkin make

 to checkout the ROS package and build it.
-Inside of the ROS software, we can import the python package and use its APIs.
+Inside of the ROS software, we can import ``uavfpy`` and use its APIs.